NoushinN/covid_19_analysis/README.md

 https://systems.jhu.edu/

 This analysis uses the instant of data released on March 16th, 2020.
-The `scripts` are written by Noushin Nabavi to generate the `plots` in this repository.
-She will take responsibility for any issues with visualizations, please contact her through openning an issue here.
+The `scripts` are written to generate the `plots` in this repository.
+Noushin Nabavi will take responsibility for any issues with visualizations, please report any questions by openning an issue in this repo.